 - Investment protection

-At PharmaKnowl, we structured our RegStrat document in a holistic approach to include all affecting factors.
+At PharmaKnowl, we structure our RegStrat holistically to include all affecting factors.
 It is built specifically for the Saudi market with the flexibility to adopt different types of products.
 It is centred around the following elements:

 - Company objectives

-The RegStar document will eventually reflect the outcome of a 360 regulatory analysis on all files, entities, functions, and company activities.
-This is including the post-marketing phase.
+The RegStar document will eventually reflect the outcome of a 360 regulatory analysis of all files, entities, functions, and company activities.
+This includes the post-marketing phase.
 Its core should at least incorporate the following:

 - Regulatory Compliance